mimfgg/elite-prism-ctl/README.md

 installation
 --------

-this project depends on the following python library:
+this project depends on the following python libraries:

     appindicator gtk pyudev webcolors yaml